wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 See the alerts in the Wazuh dashboard
 -------------------------------------

-Search the Wazuh dashboard for ``vulnerability-detector``, selecting some of the more helpful fields for viewing like below:
+Search the Wazuh dashboard for "vulnerability-detector", selecting some of the more helpful fields for viewing the alerts.

 .. thumbnail:: ../images/learning-wazuh/labs/vulnerabilities-found-list.png
     :title: Found Vulnerabilities